joy7652/uk-property-intelligence-platform/docs/DESIGN.md

 - All data access flows through the UAMI on the Databricks Access Connector; no secrets, mounts, or SAS tokens.
 - The DP-700 certification covers UC heavily; building on it doubles as exam preparation.

-The complexity tradeoff (metastore-level setup, access connector configuration, storage credentials, external locations) is paid once at the start of Phase 2.
+The complexity tradeoff (metastore-level setup, access connector configuration, storage credentials, external locations, volumes) is paid once at the start of Phase 2.

 ### 8. Per-layer physical containers over single-container subfolders

 Each medallion layer is a dedicated Azure Blob container, not a subfolder within a shared container.
 See [Storage architecture](#storage-architecture) for the full rationale.
-The fifth container, `catalog-root`, exists purely as the Unity Catalog managed location for the catalog itself and remains empty in practice because every schema declares its own managed location.
+The sixth container, `catalog-root`, exists purely as the Unity Catalog managed location for the catalog itself and remains empty in practice because every schema either declares its own managed location or holds only External Volumes.

 ### 9. Dedicated cluster access mode